epolisensky/VLITE/vdp/docs/source/stages.rst

 sources extracted.
 Any image that takes longer than 5 minutes for PyBDSF to process will fail with a timeout error to avoid PyBDSF getting stuck trying to fit Gaussians to large imaging artifacts.
-We also define a metric developed by E. Polisensky to flag images where the number of detected sources is much larger than what is expected based on source counts from the WENSS survey and the image's noise.
+We also define a metric to flag images where the number of detected sources is much larger than what is expected based on source counts from the WENSS survey and the image's noise.
 The difference between the actual number of sources and the